bikeindex/bike_index_ios/README.md

 To get started:

 1. Copy the BikeIndex-template.xcconfig file into BikeIndex-development.xcconfig and BikeIndex-production.xcconfig files.
-	- BikeIndex-development is used for the `Debug (development)` build scheme.
-This should use your local development instance.
+	- BikeIndex-development is used for the Debug Project Configuration in Run, Test, and Analyze builds.
-	- BikeIndex-production is used for the `Debug (production)` build scheme and for archive/release builds.
-This is only required for releases.
+	- BikeIndex-production is used for the Release Project Configuration and for Profile and Archive builds.
 2. Follow the [instructions in BikeIndex-template.xcconfig](BikeIndex-template.xcconfig#L11-L18) and these steps to register your own OAuth application with bikeindex.org/oauth
 	- Sign in to the OAuth admin page at https://bikeindex.org/oauth/applications and create an new application
 	- (or sign in to your localhost instance and create an API key)